On complex H-type Lie algebras: Abstract

 \section{Abstract}

-H-type Lie algebras were introduced by Kaplan as a large class of real Lie algebras which, when equipped with a suitable inner product, have certain rigidity properties that naturally generalize the familiar Heisenberg Lie algebra $\mathfrak{h}^3$.
-Among them are the complex Heisenberg Lie algebras $\mathfrak{h}^{2n+1}_{\mathbb{C}}$ equipped with the (Hermitian) Euclidean inner product.
-One might ask whether there are other finite-dimensional complex Lie algebras which, when equipped with some Hermitian inner product, are H-type.
-In this short note, we show that there are not.
+H-type Lie algebras were introduced by Kaplan as a class of real Lie algebras generalizing the familiar Heisenberg Lie algebra $\mathfrak{h}^3$.
+The H-type property depends on a choice of inner product on the Lie algebra $\mathfrak{g}$.
+Among the H-type Lie algebras are the complex Heisenberg Lie algebras $\mathfrak{h}^{2n+1}_{\mathbb{C}}$, for which the standard Euclidean inner product not only satisfies the H-type condition, but is also compatible with the complex structure, in that it is Hermitian.
+We show that, up to isometric isomorphism, these are the only complex Lie algebras with an inner product satisfying both conditions.
+In other words, the family $\mathfrak{h}^{2n+1}_{\mathbb{C}}$ comprises all of the complex H-type Lie algebras.